vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/contributing.md

 The issue list of this repo is exclusively for bug reports and feature requests.
 Non-conforming issues will be closed immediately.
 Before reporting an issue:

 - Search for similar [issues](https://github.com/vuetifyjs/vuetify/issues), it may have been answered already.
+  > If a similar issue already exists, you do not need to open another issue for this, if you want to help with it in any way, you can help by giving appropriate information in the already existing issue.
 - Try to reproduce with the [latest](https://github.com/vuetifyjs/vuetify/releases/latest) version in a [codepen](https://template.vuetifyjs.com/) or repository that can be cloned to produce the expected behavior.
 - Make sure that the reproduction is **MINIMAL** and concise

 These steps ensure that we have all the information necessary to quickly triage and resolve your issue.
 Once your reproduction is complete, submit a new issue using the [Vuetify Issue Creator](https://issues.vuetifyjs.com/).
+Using this issue creator is required, otherwise the issue will be closed automatically.

 When writing an issue please provide as much detail as possible.
 Note that "reproduction steps" should be a series of actions another developer should take after clicking your reproduction link, not a recollection of how you discovered the bug.